TimothyChenAllen/gemini-fullstack-mentor/README.md

 **Objective**.
 Use the hook `useState` to preserve the state of the user's favorite language and set values in a controlled input.

+## Lesson 4.
+Read data from an API

+**Objective**.
+Read data from an existing API

+Admittedly this is a big jump, but I started to just go with it when the stacker-mentor proposed it.
+This reaches out to https://jsonplaceholder.typicode.com/todos/1 and fetches JSON from it.